mzc796/SDN-Lab-3/README.md

    ```
    (2) Open hosts' terminals.
 In the mininet terminal:
    ```
-   h1 xterm
+   xterm h1 h2
    ```
-   You should see a black terminal coming out.
-That's the `h1`.
-Do the same thing for `h2`.
+   You should see two black terminals coming out.
+They are the `h1` and `h2`.
    (3) Send IP packets from Host 1 to Host 2 with Scapy